 Man who gambled in New Jersey from California forfeits $90K

-The New Jersey Division of Gaming Enforcement approved the forfeiture of money officials said was won by or deposited into Vinh Dao’s accounts in violation of state law requiring that internet betting be done only by those physically within the state’s borders.
+The state Division of Gaming Enforcement said this week that Vinh Dao, whose hometown was not made public, violated New Jersey law requiring that internet betting be done only by those physically within the state’s borders.

-Due to his cooperation, the state let Dao keep $2,500 of the nearly $93,000 in online accounts with sites affiliated with the Borgata and Caesars Interactive-NJ.
+Due to his cooperation and to negotiate an end to the case, which began more than five years ago, the state agreed to let Dao keep $2,500 of the nearly $93,000 that was in his online accounts with sites affiliated with the Borgata and Caesars Interactive-NJ.

-The money will go to a fund for senior citizens and the disabled and to programs for compulsive gambling.
+The forfeited money will be split between a fund for senior citizens and the disabled, and programs to prevent or treat compulsive gambling.

 The Dao case was the largest of six forfeiture cases made public this week involving casino companies accepting bets from people ineligible to gamble, because the patrons were under 21 years of age, had placed themselves on a self-exclusion list, or in Dao’s case, were acting from outside the state’s borders.